fooliker/gitskills/README.md

 # gitskills
-creating A new branch is quick and simple changed
+creating A new branch is quick and simple bug changed